Nail Fungus Treatment

 As is the case in all of medicine, new advances in treatment are developed every day.
 In the case of nail fungus, that treatment involves using a laser to eliminate the nail fungus.
 This treatment is quickly gaining traction given the simplicity of the treatment and the overall effectiveness that many patients are reporting.
 The treatment involves the firing of a laser pulse directly onto the infected nail and its surrounding area.
 The laser energy is able to penetrate the nail and heat up the infected tissue directly under the nail.
 The heat is then able to kill the fungus causing the infection.
 This allows the nail to regrow infection free over time.
 Each treatment is normally 10-15 minutes and the average patient can require 4-5 treatments over the course of 4-5 months depending on the severity of the nail infection.
 This laser treatment is extremely safe, has no down time and has little to no known side effects.

 If you hate your fungal nails, please give our office a call.
-Let our staff at The Sheen Vein Institute help answer your questions and lead you down the road to healthier toenails.
+Let our staff at Sheen Vein and Cosmetics help answer your questions and lead you down the road to healthier toenails.
 Don’t let toenail fungus be the reason you are embarrassed to show off your feet.